Ayton East Field Hoard

 The Ayton East Field Hoard is a hoard of Neolithic stone and antler tools from East Ayton, North Yorkshire, England.

 Discovery

-The hoard was excavated from a cairn in 1849 by A.D.
-Conyngham.
+The hoard was excavated from a cairn in 1849 by A. D. Conyngham.
 The barrow itself measured 160 ft by 100 ft.
 A primary burial in the centre of the cairn included human remains and some stone tools.
 The hoard was associated with a secondary burial of a small amount of human remains in the barrow.
 The cairn has been radiocarbon dated to 3080 ±90 BC.

 Contents

-The hoard comprises three flint axes and a flint adze, five arrowheads, a polished flint knife, two flint flakes, an antler 'macehead' and two boar-tusk knives.
+The hoard contains three flint axes and a flint adze, five arrowheads, a polished flint knife, two flint flakes, an antler 'macehead' and two boar-tusk knives.

 Acquisition

 The hoard was acquired by the British Museum in 1879 from a donation by Rev William Greenwell.